Innovation shaped by lived experience.

 -

-of the world's population, the largest minority group
+16 percent of the world's population are people with disabilities, the largest minority group.

 -

-in spending power held by people with disabilities and their networks
+13 trillion dollars in spending power is held by people with disabilities and their networks.

 -

-of assistive technologies are abandoned within the first year of use
+70 percent of assistive technologies are abandoned within the first year of use.

-Every engagement puts people with disabilities and older adults at the center, not as passive participants, but as collaborators who shape what gets built and how.
+Every engagement places people with disabilities and older adults at the center of the process as collaborators who shape what gets built and how.

 -